ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

-`AggregationJobContinueReq` messages contain a `step` field, allowing Aggregators to ensure that their peer is on an expected step of the DAP aggregation protocol.
+`AggregationJobContinueReq` messages contain a `step` field, allowing Aggregators to ensure that their peer is on an expected step of the DAP aggregation sub-protocol.
 In particular, the intent is to allow recovery from a scenario where the Helper successfully advances from step `n` to `n+1`, but its `AggregationJobResp` response to the Leader gets dropped due to something like a transient network failure.
 The Leader could then resend the request to have the